-Pros: non-reactive, non-staining, insulated, larger capacity than gravity fill waterers (only have to fill monthly), can sit on the floor (don't need to be raised)
+Pros: non-reactive, non-staining, insulated, larger capacity than gravity fill waterers (only have to fill monthly), can sit on the floor (does not need to be raised)

-Cons: teaching older chickens to use the system can be harder—try to start with young chickens
+Cons: teaching older chickens to use the system can be harder, so try to start with young chickens.

 HOMEMADE Chicken Watering Systems

-Cons: takes extra time and effort, could be harder to keep consistent water level
+Cons: takes extra time and effort, can be harder to keep a consistent water level

 With a little effort and know-how, your chickens will be happy and hydrated.
 To get you started, check out OverEZ’s supply of waterers.
 Happy watering!